 Forced heirship rules in Spain

 There are several rules concerning the disposal of your estate in Spain.
-If your estate is dealt with under Spanish inheritance law, forced heirship rules apply (known as the Law of Obligatory Heirs in Spain).
+If your estate is dealt with under Spanish inheritance law, forced heirship rules apply (the Law of Obligatory Heirs in Spain).
 This means there are restrictions on how you distribute your estate, as a certain percentage needs to be set aside for close relatives.
 Again, these vary considerably from region to region.

 Overall, the nationwide Law of Obligatory Heirs states that if the deceased was married at the time of death, the spouse keeps 50% of all jointly-owned property.
 The remaining 50% goes towards the estate.
 The division of the estate is into three equal portions: